 Thoughts on the creative use of public spaces

-Future Cities blog #19 - Thoughts on the creative use of public spaces
+Future Cities Insight #19 - Thoughts on the creative use of public spaces

 Some of us here at AFRY were invited to Smart Kreativ Stad (Smart Creative City in Swedish) for a series of talks regarding the area of moving images and film.